vsbuffalo/findorf/README.md

 subcommand.
 This is to ensure that if prediction is run with different parameters, this step is not unnecessarily repeated.

+    findorf join --ref contigs.fasta at:blast-a_thaliana_alt.xml bd:blast-b_distachyon_alt.xml \
+      zm:blast-z_mays_alt.xml os:blast--o_sativa_alt.xml

+Note that it is *highly* recommended organism abbreviation names are provided (otherwise they'll be extracted from the basename).
+These are then used throughout the predict stage as identifiers.

 ## `findorf` Predict

 The `predict` subcommand predicts ORFs and annotates contigs and